List of sultans of Zanzibar

 In 1698, Zanzibar became part of the overseas holdings of Oman, falling under the control of the sultan of Oman.
+Omani and other Arab traders had already been prominent in trade with the island for hundreds of years.
+It was also visited by traders from Persia and India, who arrived with the seasonal musim (west wind).
+Months later they could return east with a change in the wind.

-In 1832, or 1840 (the date varies among sources), Said bin Sultan moved his capital from Muscat in Oman to Stone Town.
-He established a ruling Arab elite and encouraged the development of clove plantations, using the island's slave labour.
+In 1832 or 1840 (the date varies among sources), Said bin Sultan moved his capital from Muscat in Oman to Stone Town on Zanzibar.
+He established a ruling Arab elite and encouraged the development of clove plantations, using the island's enslaved black Africans as labourers.

 Zanzibar's commerce fell increasingly into the hands of traders from the Indian subcontinent, whom Said encouraged to settle on the island.
-After his death in 1856, two of his sons, Majid bin Said and Thuwaini bin Said, struggled over the succession, so Zanzibar and Oman were divided into two separate principalities; Thuwaini became the sultan of Oman while Majid became the first sultan of Zanzibar.
+Traders had been coming to the island from Persia, Arabia, and India for hundreds of years.
+After Said's death in 1856, two of his sons, Majid bin Said and Thuwaini bin Said, struggled over the succession.
+They divided Zanzibar and Oman into two separate principalities; Thuwaini became the sultan of Oman, and Majid became the first sultan of Zanzibar.

 During his 14-year reign as sultan, Majid consolidated his power around the East African slave trade.
-His successor, Barghash bin Said, helped abolish the slave trade in Zanzibar and largely developed the country's infrastructure.
+His successor, Barghash bin Said, helped abolish the slave trade in Zanzibar and is credited with developing the country's infrastructure.
 The third sultan, Khalifa bin Said, also furthered the country's progress toward abolishing slavery.